catamphetamine/libphonenumber-js/README.md

 ### getNumberType(parsed_number)

 Determines phone number type (fixed line, mobile, toll free, etc).
-This function will work if `--extended` metadata is available (see [Metadata](#metadata) section of this document).
+This function will work if `--extended` (or relevant `--types`) metadata is available (see [Metadata](#metadata) section of this document).
 The regular expressions used to differentiate between various phone number types consume a lot of space (two thirds of the total size of the `--extended` library build) therefore they're not included in the bundle by default.

 The arguments can be